National Democratic Congress (Zambia)

-National Democratic Congress (NDC) is a political party in Zambia.
+The National Democratic Congress (NDC) is a political party in Zambia.
 It was formed by former Information minister Chishimba Kambwili after he was fired from the ruling Patriotic Front by President Edgar Lungu in 2017.

+History

-Kambwili had been a fierce critic of President Lungu since he was relieved off his duties in 2016.
+Kambwili had been a fierce critic of President Lungu since he was relieved off his duties in 2017.
 In 2018, the NDC was banned from holding public meetings and Kambwili was arrested for inciting public violence.
 In late 2018, the NDC became a member of the Opposition Alliance.

-In April 2021, Kambwili resigned from the NDC following an internal dispute with party Vice President Joseph Akafumba, and Kambwili has since allied himself once again with the Patriotic Front party.
+In April 2021, there was a leadership dispute between Chishimba Kambwili and Josephs Akafumba which had split the NDC into two party factions.
+Chishimba Kambwili remained the president of one faction and Josephs Akafumba became the president of the other faction.
+Saboi Imboela (who had been the NDC spokesperson since April 2019) was appointed as the vice-president of the Kambwili-led NDC faction at a convention.
+Within a short time, Kambwili had left the NDC in order to campaign for his former party (the Patriotic Front) ahead of the 2021 general election and so, Imboela took up the position of acting president for her faction of the NDC.

+The NDC faction led by Josephs Akafumba remained a member of the Opposition Alliance, which got renamed to the UPND Alliance in February 2021.
+The alliance members all endorsed Hakainde Hichilema of the United Party for National Development for presidency in the 2021 general election, together with endorsing UPND to field all elective positions for that election, which meant that the NDC itself would not take part in the election.